gbouras13/plassembler/README.md

 # Installation

-Plassembler should run and has been tested on Linux and MacOS machines.
+Plassembler has been tested on Linux and MacOS machines.

 The easiest way to install plassembler is via conda - Plassembler is on bioconda.